rnelsonchem/gcmstools/docs/appendB.rst

 Or by reading out a data file from a HDF storage file::

-    In : from gcmstools.datastore import HDFStore
+    In : from gcmstools.datastore import GcmsStore

-    In : h5 = HDFStore('data.h5')
+    In : h5 = GcmsStore('data.h5')

     In : data = h5.extract_data('datasample1')